Frankjunyulin/Linkedin-Spider/README.md

   <br></br>

 ## Running Instructions:
-  You will be asked to input: your username, you password.
+  You will be asked to input: your username, you password, the name of input file and the name of output file.</br>

-  More detail will come soon. </br>

-  Welcome to commit!
+### Username and password:
+  Used to login your account before scraping.

+### Input file
+  It should be a "xlx" or "xlsx" file which has three columns which includes id, first name and last last name of people.</br>
+  Id is that id you give.
+If you don't need it, you can keep the cells blank.</br>

+### output file
+  It is where the results stores.